StibnIT/-CollectLogs/README.md

-# -CollectLogs
+# NewEmailProfile
-2 Collect Logs from a Windows Client
+small script to rename the old e-mail profile and create a new e-mail profile...